Logo

 The lean development approach works best if you want to enter the market faster, have a limited budget, or are not sure that your original solution will hit the product-market fit.

-It’s wise to split nutrition planning app features into two categories: functions that fit the MVP scope and nice-to-have features that you can implement after receiving early adopters’ feedback and pitching your project to investors to support scaling.
+It’s wise to split your nutrition planning app features into two categories: functions that fit the MVP scope and nice-to-have features that you can implement after receiving early adopters’ feedback and pitching your project to investors to support scaling.

 In any case, you should have at least a project requirements document at the end of this phase.
 It will facilitate the consequent steps: the search for app developers, product design, and proper diet planner app development.